Rugby High School for Girls: Houses

-From September 2017, a change was added to the blazers, changing the crest from the previous logo (RHS in a circle) to the new one (a lime green 'R' with Rugby High School Written below in white).
-These new blazers are 'Eco' blazers made from recycled plastic bottles.

 Old Girls' Society

 The Old Girls’ Society was formed in October 1922.
 In addition to the summer reunions, there was a flourishing Old Girls Dramatic Society, and a Hockey Club.
 For several years, an Old Girls’ Dance was held at Christmas time but support for these events eventually dwindled and so from 1959 until 1963, the Society ceased to exist.
 When it was revived in 1963, Cheese and Wine parties, theatre parties and Coffee evenings were organized to attract members, for many members of the Old Girls lived in Rugby.
 Each year, money was raised for charities including the Margery Fry Trust for ex-prisoners, Lifeline, Multiple Sclerosis Society, Schizophrenia Society, the Hoskyn Centre and other charities.

 The Society presented a music stool and engraved outdoor seat to mark the occasion of the Diamond Jubilee of the school in 1979.
 Church services have taken place on the special anniversaries of the school and trees have been planted at the school.
 Funds were raised by the Old Girls to buy a table and chair for the platform in the School Hall in memory of Miss Briselden (a former Headmistress) after her death in 1992.
 The Society also raised funds towards the £2000 needed to help provide furnishings and musical equipment for the Alexander Youngman Music Centre.

 Shirley Wallbank has provided musical entertainment for the reunion on several occasions and Pat Petrie wrote a play portraying her schooldays (1949–1954).
 There was no shortage of Old Girls then to dress up in the navy tunics, square-necked blouses and the pudding basin hats that they hated when at school!

 The biggest Fund raising was to restore the tiled Art Deco panel which had been rescued from the Clifton Road school just before it was demolished in 1995.
 The panel showing Joan of Arc can now be found on the foyer wall at the Rugby Library.

 At present, the Society meets for the annual reunion in May at Rugby High School.